pbv-public/firestore-orm/README.md

 ## Indexes

-Indexes can optimize some DynamoDB data access patterns like filtering and sorting.
+Indexes can optimize some data access patterns like filtering and sorting.
 Indexes are automatically kept up to date but are only eventually consistent.

 ### Eventual Consistency